Mkrolick/malcolm-portfolio-site/src/content/pages/about.md

 ## Continuous Learning

 Technology pushes the frontier of knowledge.
 It's vital to stay on top of tech because it expands the horizons for what can be seen and built.
+On project, I'm working on involves breaking down the barriers of accessing reasearch to the average student (hmu, if interested).

 ## Get in Touch